 November 1, 2019

-We all have probably heard of bed bugs – those horrible, blood-sucking insects that have caused many sleepless nights among Americans.
+We all have probably heard of bed bugs - those horrible, blood-sucking insects that have caused many sleepless nights among Americans.
 Millions of people have felt them, yet may have not seen them.
-When we are faced with a bed bug infestation, we naturally would want to act fast and get rid of them.
-Unfortunately, not many of us know how to start, it can really be quite overwhelming to have these unwelcome visitors around the house.
-The best way to start would be knowing what bed bugs look like.
+When we are faced with a bed bug infestation, we naturally would want to act fast and get rid of them Unfortunately, not many of us know how to start, it can really be quite overwhelming to have these unwelcome visitors around the house.
+The best way to start would be to know what bed bugs look like.
 If you know this, plus knowing their habits and characteristics, would give you a headstart when fighting off these nasty bloodsuckers.

 To put things in perspective as to why all these seemingly rushed approach to getting rid of these pests, bed bugs are a high health risk, as described to 3 government agencies in the United States.
 These government agencies are the Center for Disease Control, United States Department of Agriculture, and the Environmental Protection Agency.
 To add insult to injury, these high health risk pests spread very quickly.
 Once they spread, it would be very difficult to stop them.
-Acting swiftly than would be the only sensible way to go as far as bed bug infestation is concerned.
+Acting swiftly would be the only sensible way to go as far as bed bug infestation is concerned.